JamarTG/litrainer/README.md

 - Termination of Game
 ---

-## Tech Stack
+##Info about the tech used

 The application relies on the Lichess API to fetch games and PGN data.
-Engine evaluations are performed using Stockfish 16 currently.
-Cached positions from Lichess API as well.
+The engines are stockfish17 with multithread or single thread options depending on device.
+Cached positions from Lichess API are used as well.
 The interactive board uses react-chessground.

 Other Tools: TypeScript, React, Tailwind CSS.